Thermi/steam-arch/README.md

 ## Known issues

-- Steam is working only with the 32-bit Nvidia drivers
+- Steam is working only with the 32-bit Nvidia drivers (which is in this image already)

 - CS:GO (csgo_linux64) is working only with the 64-bit Nvidia drivers